-- Replace structural PPE every 10 years. - Staggering PPE purchases to buy 1/10th the necessary amount yearly is preferred to wholesale change out of PPE for budgeting. - All PPE will be maintained according to NFPA and/ or the manufacturer specifications. - Track all PPE issued and in reserve for replacement dates and repairs in ERS. - The Department maintains facilities for laundering PPE. - Annually update specifications and go to bid for PPE to stay current with the latest safety advances in PPE.
+- Replace structural PPE every 10 years. - Staggering PPE purchases to buy $1/10^{th}$ the necessary amount annually is preferred to complete change out of PPE for budgeting. - All PPE will be maintained according to NFPA and/or the manufacturer specifications. - Track all PPE issued and in reserve for replacement dates and repairs in the records management system (RMS). - The department maintains facilities for laundering PPE. - Annually update specifications and go to bid for PPE to stay current with the latest safety advances in PPE.